Beaune Travel Guide

 Centuries later, after the Duchy’s demise, the first Negociant – merchant houses- were established in Beaune in the 1720s.
-These merchants would become the lifeblood of the region, buying growers’ wines or grapes, blending, aging, and marketing them to the Bourgeois of Paris and beyond.
+These merchants would become the region’s lifeblood, buying growers’ wines or grapes, blending, aging, and marketing them to the Bourgeois of Paris and beyond.
 At this time, Champagne was known for its still red wines rather than sparkling, and the two regions had a particular rivalry as they fought for market space in the French capital.
-It was also during this period that the Church’s control over these grand vineyards diminished.
-After Burgundy was incorporated into a unified Kingdom of France and the power of the Church decreased, many of the most important vineyards were taken from them and sold to the merchants of Beaune.
+During this period, the Church’s control over these grand vineyards diminished.
+After Burgundy was incorporated into the unified Kingdom of France and the power of the Church decreased, many of the most important vineyards were taken from them and sold to the merchants of Beaune.

 The French Revolution of 1789, which saw the ruling aristocracy overthrown and the First Republic established, didn’t directly affect the city of Beaune.
-However,, in the aftermath, the remaining vineyards controlled by the Church were confiscated and sold off at the end of the 18th century.
-The installation of the Napoleonic inheritance laws and the subsequent division of the land into small holdings gave further rise to the power of the Negociants, who could work with their growers of choice and effectively controlled the Burgundy market.
+However, in the aftermath, the remaining vineyards controlled by the Church were confiscated and sold off at the end of the 18th century.
+The installation of the Napoleonic inheritance laws and the subsequent division of the land into small holdings gave rise to the power of the Negociants, who could work with their growers of choice and effectively control the Burgundy market.

 Following the aftermath and devastation of the Second World War, many growers returned home to find their land in poor health.
-So a program of aggressive fertilization started, which continued into the 1980s.
+So, a program of aggressive fertilization started, which continued into the 1980s.
 Yields subsequently increased, and the region’s wines lost their way slightly in the 60s and 70s, following these stark rises in quantity produced.
-But, a new generation of passionate, younger growers has steered the region back into full health, and today innovation and tradition sit comfortably side-by-side.
+But, a new generation of passionate, younger growers has steered the region back into full health, and today, innovation and tradition sit comfortably side-by-side.

 Gastronomy & Wine

-It will come as no surprise to visitors that local wines dominate the lists in Beaune, the city is located in the heartland of the Cote d’Or and boasts a renowned red wine appellation.
-Pinot Noir based reds of real class and distinction can be found here, produced from the premier cur slopes west of Beaune.
+It will come as no surprise to visitors that local wines dominate the lists in Beaune; the city is located in the heartland of the Cote d’Or and boasts a renowned red wine appellation.
+Pinot Noir-based reds of real class and distinction can be found here, produced from the premier cur slopes west of Beaune.
 However, larger restaurants will stock wines from every major appellation of the Cote d’Or, from the mighty reds of Chambertin to the racy, intense, elegant wines of Puligny Montrachet.
-This truly is a wine lovers’ paradise, and there is something for everyone, from lighter, good value reds to the heavenly nectar of the Domaine de la Romanée-Conti.
+This truly is a wine lovers’ paradise, and there is something for everyone, from lighter, good-value reds to the heavenly nectar of the Domaine de la Romanée-Conti.
 The city also boasts several fine wine shops, including La Grande Boutique du Vin, which is our favorite.

-If you visit Beaune in November, make sure to come during the annual weekend of the Trois Glorieuses, three extravagant feasts which surround the Hospices de Beaune charity auction on the third Sunday of the month.
+If you visit Beaune in November, make sure to come during the annual weekend of the Trois Glorieuses, three extravagant feasts that surround the Hospices de Beaune charity auction on the third Sunday of the month.
 The city buzzes with people: local growers who wish to promote their wines to the crowds of visitors, merchants, buyers, journalists, and tourists.
 Countless liters of wine are drunk, the party goes on late into the night, and the atmosphere is incredible.

 The indisputable highlight of the old center of Beaune, the hospice was founded in the 15th century for the town’s poverty-stricken inhabitants, who had suffered greatly at the hands of the English in the Hundred Years War.
 Today, it is considered to be a jewel in Beaune’s crown, housing many treasures including the religious masterpiece, Rogier van der Weyden’s Last Judgement polyptych.